 Cheese tea is now the latest food trend, emerging from China, the craze for Cheese Tea is just crazy.
 Coming back to Malaysia, there is a few other Cheese Tea seller who also entered the market here, namely – Regius Tea, Chizu Drink Japanese Cheese Tea and Royaltea (皇茶).
 Having my previous experience with HEYTEA at Guangzhou and Chizu Drink at Sunway Pyramid.
-With HEYTEA (喜茶) being the crown of Cheese Tea in China, I’ve decided to do a little experiment of mine in attempt to imitate their Cheese Tea.
+With HEYTEA (喜茶) being the crown of Cheese Tea in China, I’ve decided to do a little experiment of mine in an attempt to imitate their Cheese Tea.
 (I just REVISED the cheese tea recipe here!)

-– 30g Cream Cheese
+- 30 g Cream Cheese (I prefer Philadelphia)

-– 100ml Fresh Milk (Full Cream)
+- 100 ml Fresh Milk (Full Cream, Whole Milk)

 - Brew your tea of choice with 400ml of hot water.